Skip to content

 #define MATH_OPS_H

-Or we can use #pragma once:
+Or use #pragma once:

 c